RISEFX/ffmpeg-windows-build-helpers/README.md

 ffmpeg-windows-build-helpers
 ============================

 **RISE: This builds the ffmpeg/ffplay used for DayDream.
-We changed some build parameters to use our own ffmpeg repo and branch with some fixes here on github.
-Check the commits and the code comments for details on the changes.**
+We changed some build parameters to use our own ffmpeg repo and branch with some fixes here on github (https://github.com/RISEFX/FFmpeg/tree/n7.0.2-risefx).
+Check the commits in this repo and the ffmpeg repo in the code comments for details on the changes.**

 This helper script lets you cross compile a windows-based 32 or 64-bit version of ffmpeg.exe/mplayer/mp4box.exe, etc,  including their dependencies and libraries that they use.
 Note that I do offer custom builds, price negotiable.
 Ping me at rogerdpack@gmail.com and we can negotiate, I'll do the work for you :)